library-data-platform/ldp/ADMIN_GUIDE.md

 The `load` command is used to load data.
 The data are extracted from a data "source" and loaded into the LDP database.

 The `--source` option specifies the name of a section under `sources` in the LDP configuration file.
-This section should provide connection details for Okapi, as well as a directory (`extractDir`) where temporary extracted files can be written.
+This section should provide connection details for a data source, as well as a directory (`extractDir`) where temporary extracted files can be written.

 The `-v` option enables verbose output.
 For even more verbose output, the `--debug` option can be used to see commands that are sent to the